codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_4_translation_tables_and_the_translation_proces.md

 For more information see Overview of the VMSAv8-64 address translation stages[ ](#).
 See also [Selection between TTBR0 and TTBR1 on page D4-1670](#).

+#### Security state of translation table lookups

+For a Non-secure translation regime, all translation table lookups are performed to Non-secure output addresses.
+For a Secure translation regimes, the initial translation table lookup is performed to a Secure output address.
+If the translation table descriptor returned as a result of that initial lookup points to a second translation table, then the NSTable bit in that descriptor determines whether that translation table lookup is made to Secure or to Non-secure output addresses.
+This applies for all subsequent translation table lookups as part of that translation table walk, with the additional rule that any translation table descriptor that is returned from Non-secure memory is treated as if the NSTable bit in that descriptor indicates that the subsequent translation table lookup is to Non-secure memory.